 Trail Weather Index

-Elevation-adjusted forecasts and layering guides for 50 popular US trails.
-Tap any trail for live summit conditions.
+Elevation-adjusted forecasts and layering guides for 50 popular US trails — or search any trail in the world.

 Zion's most famous trail — a narrow ridge with chain-assisted scramble and 1,500 ft drops on both sides.
 Permit required.